danse-inelastic/pyre/docs/pyreInstallation.rst

 Installing Make.mm
 ^^^^^^^^^^^^^^^^^^

-Installing Make.mm and configuring environment variables useful to pythia-0.8 can be done with the following steps.
+Installing :ref:`Make.mm<moreMakemm>` and configuring environment variables useful to pythia-0.8 can be done with the following steps.
 Although we assume linux environment and bash shell, scripts containing the following commands can be found in these example scripts for linux (:download:`bash <bash_tools.linux>` and :download:`csh <csh_tools.linux>`) and mac (:download:`bash <bash_tools.mac>` and :download:`csh <csh_tools.mac>`).
 Normally one will want to source this script as part of a shell startup routine such as .bashrc.

 Pythia-0.8
 """"""""""